l3wi/mam.client.js/README.md

 ### `fetch` - async

-Fetches the stream sequentially from a known `root` and and optional `sidekey`.
+Fetches the stream sequentially from a known `root` and optional `sidekey`.
 This call can be used in two ways: **Without a callback** will cause the function to read the entire stream before returning. **With a callback** the application will return data through the callback and finally the `nextroot` when finished.

 See examples: `fetchSync.js` & `fetchAsync.js` usage examples.

 #### Input